Web Design Animation - Tools and More

 Published

-Though animation, as we understand it today, was initially introduced in the film industry, its present usage covers many different industries from film, television, and video games, to web design, marketing, architecture, and education.
+Even though animation, as we understand it today, was initially introduced in the film industry, its present usage has evolved far beyond its cinematic origins.
+Today animation covers many different industries from film, television, and video games, to web design, marketing, architecture, and education.

 As the animation industry continues to evolve, so do the tools used to create stunning animations.
 In this article, we will introduce you to some animation basics and showcase several of the top animation software that professionals and enthusiasts alike use to bring their ideas to life.

 The human eye and brain can process around 10 images per second and perceive them individually.
-If the number of frames per second is increased to more than 12, then those same static images shown to our eyes will be perceived as motion.
+If the number of frames per second is increased to more than 12, then those same static images shown to our eyes before will afterward appear to transition into motion.

 A great example to illustrate this process in your mind are the flipbooks.
 Animations are created similarly but on a greater scale.
-In our age of technological advancement, often after watching a movie with stunning animations, the curiosity that teases our minds with the question “how did they do that?”
+In our age of technological advancement, often after watching a movie with stunning animations, curiosity teases our minds with the question “How did they do that?”

-This is swiftly quenched by the obvious and easy answer - computers.
-But of course, the animation journey didn’t start like that.
-When we turn back to the beginnings of animation, the process of creating an animated video was more complicated and requested a lot of human effort.
+This question is swiftly quenched by the obvious and easy answer — computers.
+But of course, the animation journey didn’t start with them.
+When we turn back to the beginnings of animation, the process of creating an animated video was much more complicated and required a lot of human effort.

-Although animation is not known when in history did it start exactly, its concept of storytelling is way older and can be traced to different nations, such as Egyptians and their use of hieroglyphics.
+Although animation is not known when exactly it started in history, its concept of storytelling is way older and can be traced to different nations, such as the Egyptians and their use of hieroglyphics.

-What made it boom in our recent history was the invention of Phénakisticope by Joseph Plateau which was the first widespread animation device, and that later evolved and gave rise to more advanced means of animation.
+What made it boom in our early history was the invention of Phénakisticope by Joseph Plateau which was the first widespread animation device, that later evolved and gave rise to more advanced means of animation.

-On the other hand, the modern era of animation, also known as the renaissance age of American animation, started around the 1980s.
-This is the age when computer animation started becoming an essential tool in the film industry, with the first full-length animated film created entirely using computer animation being “Toy Story” produced by Pixar Animation Studios.
+The modern era of animation, also known as the renaissance age of American animation, started around the 1980s.
+This was the age when computer animation started becoming an essential tool in the film industry, with the first full-length animated film created entirely using computer animation being “Toy Story” produced by Pixar Animation Studios in 1995.
+That’s the company that was bought at the time by Steve Jobs after he was fired from Apple by the board of directors in 1985.

 Computer animation is a digital successor of stop motion techniques, and nowadays despite the two-dimensional (2D) model animation, other modern techniques like 3D are used to create more advanced animations.

-This is included under the general umbrella term for computer animation nowadays as CGI or computer-generated imagery and includes both static and dynamic (moving) images.
+This is known under the general umbrella term for computer animation nowadays as CGI or computer-generated imagery and includes both static and dynamic (moving) images.

 Animation in Web Design